shtoystack/docker-guacamole/README.md

 ### The container fails to start properly

 If the docker seems to not start properly, check the logs with `docker logs <container_name>`.
-It may be usefull to start the container with a higher debug verbosity, by using the GUACD_LOG_LEVEL environment variable.
+It may be useful to start the container with a higher debug verbosity, by using the GUACD_LOG_LEVEL environment variable.
 The variable can be set either by adding `-e GUACD_LOG_LEVEL=debug` to your docker run command, or in the environment section of your `docker-compose.yml` file.
 The log will be more verbose, and will help you pinpoint the errors.

 If you see lines like this one: `postgres: could not access the server configuration file "/config/postgres/postgresql.conf": No such file or directory`, this means that the configuration volume could not be mounted properly.